 (#18184)The Extension Maximum Transmit Power field shall be included in the Transmit Power Envelope element by an AP only if the following conditions is met:

-the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width to EHT non-AP STAs in EHT Operation element that is different from the EHT BSS operating channel width that it announces to non-EHT non-AP STAs (see 35.165.1 Basic EHT BSS operation) and the Maximum Transmit Power Interpretation subfield is 1 or 3, and the value of N determined from the Maximum Transmit Power Count subfield is greater than 0 and the number of 20 MHz subchannels covered by Transmit Power Envelope element is greater than the number of 20 MHz subchannels contained within the HE BSS operating channel width.
+the AP is operating in the 5GHz or 6 GHz band, the AP is announcing a BSS operating channel width to EHT non-AP STAs in EHT Operation element that is different from a non-EHT BSS operating channel width that it announces to non-EHT non-AP STAs (see 35.165.1 Basic EHT BSS operation), the Maximum Transmit Power Interpretation subfield is 1 or 3, the value of N determined from the Maximum Transmit Power Count subfield is greater than 0, and the number of 20 MHz subchannels covered by Transmit Power Envelope element is greater than the number of 20 MHz subchannels contained within the HE BSS operating channel width.

 (#18184)If the Extension Maximum Transmit Power field is included and if the Maximum Transmit Power Interpretation subfield is 1 or 3, then:

-the Transmit Power Information field and the Maximum Transmit Power field shall be computed with the BSS operating channel width of the AP that is different from the EHT BSS operating channel width.
+the Transmit Power Information field and the Maximum Transmit Power field shall be computed with the non-EHT BSS operating channel width of the AP that is different from the EHT BSS operating channel width.

 the Extension Maximum Transmit Power field shall be computed as follows:

-The Extension Count subfield of the Extension Transmit PSD Information subfield is set to the value of K, corresponding to the number of 20 MHz subchannels for each of which the Transmit Power Envelope element has included a maximum transmit PSD, minus the number of 20 MHz subchannels contained within the BSS operating channel.
+The Extension Count subfield of the Extension Transmit PSD Information subfield is set to the value of K, corresponding to the number of 20 MHz subchannels for each of which the Transmit Power Envelope element has included a maximum transmit PSD, minus the number of 20 MHz subchannels contained within the non-EHT BSS operating channel.

-the Maximum Transmit PSD 1-K subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the EHT BSS operating channel, excluding the 20 MHz channels within the BSS operating channel.
+the Maximum Transmit PSD 1-K subfields correspond to 20 MHz channels from lowest to highest frequency, respectively, within the EHT BSS operating channel, excluding the 20 MHz channels within the non-EHT BSS operating channel.